Emese has been exploring ancient Mayan ruins for over twenty years. She learned a lot about the Maya and enjoys sharing her knowledge.

 They built the park a little over ten years ago as a tourist destination.
 The lagoon they chose for it is one of the most beautiful snorkeling spots on the peninsula.
 Before the park, Xel-Ha lagoon was known only to snorkelers as one of the spots with the clearest water.
 I've been to the lagoon and did some snorkeling many years ago before it was a tourist park.
 The water was crystal clear and there were plenty of fish to enjoy.
 I can only hope that even with the number of visitors it gets now it is still clean and clear for the sea life.

-But, there is also another lesser-known attraction at Xel-Ha.
+There is also another lesser-known attraction at Xel-Ha.
 There is a Mayan site with ruins that have clear, colorful images on their walls across the highway.
 Few people notice it, though one of the main pyramids is right on the highway.

 Even in the middle of the tourist season, when the park is so crowded that you wait hours to get in, we were the only visitors at the archaeological site.